Avanade/Beef/docs/Sample-Cosmos-GettingStarted.md

 The solution has been created with a sample `Person` entity defined and related [reference data](./Reference-Data.md) to demonstrate the code generation configuration.
 There are other `Person` related classes within the solutiom to demonstrate the corresponding non-generated interactions, as well as the [intra-integration testing](../tools/Beef.Test.NUnit/README.md).

 The [code-generation](../tools/Beef.CodeGen.Core/README.md) will reference the following configuration within the `Foo.Bar.CodeGen` directory:
-- `Foo.Bar.xml` - contains the entity(s) configuration.
+- `entity.beef-5.yaml` - contains the entity(s) configuration.
-- `Foo.RefData.xml` - contains the reference data configuration.
+- `refdata.beef-5.yaml` - contains the reference data configuration.

 Generate the configured entities and reference data: